-In December 2001, we entered into a change in control or severance agreement with James J. Burke, our Executive Vice President Finance and Chief Financial Officer.
+In December 2001, we entered into a change in control or severance agreement with James J. Burke, our Chief Operating Officer and Chief Financial Officer.
 Neither our Chief Executive Officer nor any of our other executive officers has a change in control or severance agreement.
-As discussed in more detail under "Severance and Change of Control Arrangements" below, Mr. Burke is entitled to severance and retention payments and continued health and life insurance coverage for a limited period of time, among other benefits, upon the termination of his employment pursuant to his Severance Compensation Agreement and Retention Bonus and Insurance Agreement.
+As discussed in more detail under "Severance and Change of Control Arrangements" below, Mr. Burke is entitled to severance payments and continued health and life insurance coverage for a limited period of time, among other benefits, upon the termination of his employment pursuant to his Severance Compensation Agreement.